 What is a Gastroscopy?

 A Gastroscopy is a safe examination but there are risks you need to be aware of.
 Common risks include, sore throat and bloating.
-Rarely patients may experience dental damage, chest infection, bleeding or perforation.
-If a perforation (a tear in your oesophagus, stomach or duodenum) occurs you may be required to stay in hospital for close observation and in some cases may require surgery to repair it.
+Rarely, patients may experience dental damage, chest infection, bleeding or perforation.
+If a perforation (a tear in your oesophagus, stomach or duodenum) occurs you may be required to stay in hospital for close observation and in some cases may require a stent or surgery to repair it.
 If you have a sedative rarely you may experience nausea and vomiting or heart and breathing problems.

 What is a Colonoscopy?

-A Colonoscopy is a test, which allows the Endoscopist to look directly at the whole of the large bowel (colon).
-In order to do this a flexible tube the thickness of a finger, is carefully passed through the anus into the rectum and into the large bowel.
+A Colonoscopy is a test, which allows the Endoscopist to look directly at the whole of the large bowel (Colon).
+In order to do this, a flexible tube the thickness of a finger, is carefully passed through the anus into the rectum and into the large bowel.
 This can be uncomfortable as bends in the colon are negotiated and air is used to inflate the colon.
 The Colonoscope has a small camera attached which is connected to a monitor system where images can be seen.
-In order for the test to be successful, it is important that you take the Moviprep bowel preparation as directed.
+In order for the test to be successful, it is important that you take the Moviprep® bowel preparation as directed.
 This will assist in cleaning your bowel, enabling us to make a correct diagnosis.

 By examining your bowel the cause of your symptoms may be found.
 Images and biopsies (samples) may be taken and sometimes polyps (small growths in the bowel) can be removed or other treatments performed.

 A Colonoscopy is a safe examination but rarely, a complication such as bleeding or perforation may occur (1 in 1500, or if polyps removed 1 in 200).
 Other risks are discomfort, bloating and pain.
-Entonox (gas and air) may cause nausea, dizziness and euphoria.
+Entonox® (gas and air) may cause nausea, dizziness and euphoria.
 Sedation may cause nausea and vomiting, and rarely you may become over sedated which can reduce your breathing rate.

 Please make sure you follow the instructions in this leaflet and on your appointment letter.
+If you are unable to make your appointment or need to change your appointment time, please telephone using the numbers listed on the back page of this leaflet.

 Please leave valuables and jewellery at home where possible as we unfortunately are unable to look after these.